The Snowglobe

 It also left some wondering if Ticketmaster was taking orders from its parent company, Live Nation, which as the tour’s overseas promoter, has much riding on “Reputation” being perceived as a success.

 Now, the libertarian argument is that the venue should simply auction off the tickets for their show and not worry about the secondary market, because the bidding process would no doubt undermine the secondary market.
-The trouble is, there are no pure markets, so the sophisticated players in the market, would game the auction just as they game the direct sales market now.
-In other words, there can never be a free market, as long as there informational asymmetry and there is always a player with an information advantage.
+The trouble is, there are no pure markets, so the sophisticated players in the market will game the auction just as they game the direct sales market now.
+In other words, there can never be a free market, as long as there is informational asymmetry.

 If we stop pretending that a free market is an end in itself, we can think about the desirable ends would like to see in something like the concert business.
 Obviously, one end is for the performer and the venue owner to make a profit.
 Without them, there is no market for concert tickets.
 Secondarily, you want the fans to have access to tickets at a price that they see as reasonable.
-The libertarian idea of an initial auction solves one problem, but the other problems require shutting down the secondary market, like we used to do.
+The libertarian idea of an initial auction solves one problem, but it requires shutting down the secondary market, like we used to do.

 Back In White

 I’m back!
 Honestly, I missed doing the show last week.
 I’ve started to grow fond of hearing my own voice.
 All joking aside, there were things that came up in the news last week and I thought, “I should put that in the podcast”, but there was no show.
-This has turned out to be a fun hobby for me, so taking a week off was like giving up heroin for a week.
+This has turned out to be a fun hobby for me, so taking a week off was like a junkie giving up heroin for a week.
 I was looking forward to getting back on the horse.
-That’s a reference for the old guys out there.

 I am now up on iHeart Radio, which is something I know nothing about, but I’m putting a link to it.
 I think it is a service like Pandora and it is available on the media systems in newer cars.
 There’s a phone app for it too.
 I may be on Spotify soon as well, but that process takes longer for some reason.
 People tell me it is a good thing to be on all of these platforms, so I’m doing what they say works.
 My media empire is growing!